Non-vanishing of Artin $L$-functions associated with $D_4$-quartic function fields ordered by conductor: Counting -quartic fields

-where $C $ is an absolute constant not depending on $q$.
-We now estimate the integral when $\chi$ is principal.
+Next, we estimate the integral when $\chi$ is principal.
 We once again shift the contour to the circle $\abs{u}= q^{-1/2}$.
 The shifted integral can be bounded as above.
 However, we see from \eqref{zetaexpl} that there is a pole at $u=q^{-1}$.
 Specifically, we pick up the residue

 Now, a straightforward computation, cf. \cite[Proposition 5.2.5]{Cohen} shows that

 When $M$ is a PID, the right-hand side above evidently equals $2$.
 When $M$ is a quadratic extension $\fq(T)(\sqrt{F})$ of $\fq(T)$, the right-hand side equals $2^{1+r_2}$, with $r_2$ bounded from above by the number of prime factors of $F$.
 For a geometric proof of an exact expression for $r_2$, see \cite[Theorem 1.4]{Cornelissen}.